sandipsubba/ActiveDirectoryLabProject/README.md

 <h2></h2>
 <b>Active Directory Domain Integration</b>

 With the validation of network connectivity and DNS resolution, the Windows 11 Pro machine (client1) was successfully joined to the "mydomain.org" Active Directory domain using privileged credentials.
-This establishes secure communication between the client and the primary Domain Controller, finalizing this workstation's transition into the enterprise directory infrastructure.
+This establishes secure communication between the client and the Domain Controller, finalizing this workstation's transition into the enterprise directory infrastructure.

 <img width="1024" height="768" alt="realjoin" src="https://github.com/user-attachments/assets/52c296db-f309-49d0-91b2-59f43d93389d" />
 <br />